 Across the country more than one-third of food goes uneaten each year.
 When individuals, businesses, non-profit organizations, and local governments reduce food waste, they lower their environmental impact, save money, and feed their community.

-NC generated about 3.5 billion pounds of food waste in 2019.
+NC generated about 2.7 million tons of food waste in 2021.

 Dollars in surplus food.

 Food waste cost North Carolina about 12.7 billion dollars in 2019.

 1,245,870 people faced hunger in North Carolina in 2020, including 394,300 children.

 Wasted food has environmental, financial and social impacts.